-We’ve been spending a lot more time at home this past year, and that means lots of home-cooked meals and more takeout than usual.
+Ordering takeout doubled during the Pandemic, according to McKinsey.
+As the Pandemic recedes, the rapid growth has slowed but ordering in still remains popular.
 At my house, we cook a lot – or more accurately, my husband cooks!
 Even though we love a home-cooked meal, sometimes it’s nice for someone else to do the work.
-Plus, ordering in is a great way to support the restaurants we love.
 The downside of takeout?
 The toll it takes on our wallets.
 Here are some ways you can save money the next time you order in:

 General Savings Tips